sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/30-testing/01-javascript.md

 });
 ```

-Test can be made with multiple node version using the matrix strategy
+Test can be made with multiple node version using the matrix strategy.